Bind/forge-jig/README.md

 Check out the [sample contracts](https://github.com/Bind/forge-fixtures/tree/main/contracts) to see how far Jig can push this pattern.

+Currently working on getting a working release deployed to NPM, but if you're feeling brave please clone the repository!
+You should be able to get the jig cli script added to your env by running `npm run local` `yarn local` `pnpm local` yada yada.

+# Usage

+`$ jig make src/Contract.sol`

+This will generate the helper contract at `src/jig/ContractJig.sol`

+# Quirks

+- Haven't tested on Windows/Linux
+- Haven't tested with Node version <16
+- You need to have a foundry.toml at the root of your repo so that jig can infer remappings correctly.
+- Jig currently doesn't handle Contracts as storage variables but will soooon.

 # How
 Jig is built on top the [solc-type-ast](https://github.com/ConsenSys/solc-typed-ast) library built by Consensys.
 By traversing the AST of your contract source, Jig as able to parse out the storage declarations, apply some math, and spit out this helper contract.
 In addition, if your storage variables are a struct, Jig will import the struct declaration into its contract file and use that struct as part of the function signature.
 This gets booooonkers, but allows users to quickly push complicated state into a contract.